Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Method

-\textbf{LKDCBlock.} Considering the efficiency of the model, we use LKDCBlock~\cite{ding2022RepLKNet} combined with LKCBlock.
+\textbf{Large kernel deep convolutional block (LKDCBlock).} Considering the model's efficiency, we use LKDCBlock~\cite{ding2022RepLKNet} combined with LKCBlock.
 It is worth noting that the grouping of GN in LKDCBlock is set to 1.
 This change is based on the property of deepwise convolution, in which convolution kernels independently operate on corresponding feature maps.
 At this point, grouping the GN may result in weak connections between features and amplification of certain features.
+Moreover, the encoder focuses on feature extraction, and using too many LKDCBlocks can significantly increase computational complexity.
+The decoder requires higher modeling capacity to balance local details and global contrast preservation during feature recovery.
+Increasing the number of LKDCBlock helps refine the output image quality, so we added one more block to the decoder.